Lumberton Personal Injury Attorney

 Why the Liable Party Should Pay for Your Losses

 It is not right that you should have to completely turn your life upside down as the victim.
 Leaving a job, scheduling and attending doctor appointments, and having potential hospital stays and medical treatments can mean thousands of dollars in costs and hours or days in time lost.
 Not only does this affect you, but it can also affect those close to you.
-The person responsible should be the one who pays for the accident’s costs.
+So, the person responsible should be the one who pays for the accident’s costs.

 For a free legal consultation with a personal injury lawyer serving Lumberton, call (800) 777-7777